Central Park birder Christian Cooper on being 'a Black man in the natural world'

 GROSS: So...

 COOPER: There were a lot of things involved.
 It was a very hard call.
-It was really right on the line for me, and ultimately, I was just like, I have to err on the side of mercy, forgiveness - I don't - whatever you want to call it.
+It was really right on the line for me, and ultimately, I was just like, I have to err on the side of mercy, forgiveness, whatever you want to call it.
 But that's what I did.

 So I think a lot of those mean that Black people have not been involved in birding as much as we should because the birds belong to no one.
 And they for - they are for everyone to enjoy.
 And it is an incredibly healing thing to be out there in whatever habitat the birds are in, to connect with the wild and to just see these feathered wonders going about their business of life.